Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ### What is circuit design and why do we need spice?
 * Circuit design is basically a way of achieving the required functionality by connecting PMOS and NMOS in certain manner.

-Fig1 illustrates Basic circuit design
+ Fig1 illustrates Basic circuit design:

 ![20210914_014951](https://user-images.githubusercontent.com/90343497/133152317-243e8e80-8464-469b-a2e1-fce553d655c7.jpg)

 * Spice will tune the delay of cell by Widht(W) and Length(L) of cell and spice simulation will give the output waveform of CMOS circuits,readymade delay table of sample circuit which will give the delay of circuit by using input slew and output load.

-Fig 2 shows the readymade delay table
+ Fig 2 shows the readymade delay table:

 ![fig2](https://user-images.githubusercontent.com/90343497/132997730-a0370e4e-3cd0-4cb6-9d15-5c3c702e0149.png)